-Purevax RC is a non-adjuvanted vaccine against feline viral rhinotracheitis (modified live feline herpesvirus F2 strain) and calicivirosis (combination of two inactivated purified viruses, FCV431 and FCVG1 strains).
+Purevax RCPCh is a non-adjuvanted vaccine against feline viral rhinotracheitis (modified live feline herpesvirus F2 strain), calicivirosis (combination of two inactivated purified viruses, FCV431 and FCVG1 strains), chlamydiosis (modified live bacteria, 905 strain) and infectious panleucopenia (modified live parvovirus, PLI IV strain).

-The vaccine consists of a lyophilisate containing the active ingredients of feline viral rhinotracheitis and calicivirosis.
+The vaccine consists of a lyophilisate containing the active ingredients of feline viral rhinotracheitis, calicivirosis, chlamydiosis and infectious panleucopenia to be reconstituted with a solvent.
 The claims of the vaccine are: